ReDI-School/ber-dcp-intro-to-computer-science/content/docs/python/practical_python.md

 i.
 Write code to ask the player the following question: `"You miss your stop and end up in Erkner.
 What do you do? a.
 Stay there b.
 Get back on the s-bahn\n"`.
 Assign their input to a variable called `choice`.

-ii. v.
-If the `choice` is `a`, do nothing and let the program continue.
+ii.
+If the `choice` is `a`, print the following message: `"Great!
+Spend the rest of the day exploring the sights and sounds around Erker!"` and `exit` the program.

 iii.
-If the `choice` is `b`, print the following message: `"Great!
-Spend the rest of the day exploring the sights and sounds around Erker!"` and `exit` the program.
+If the `choice` is `b`, do nothing and let the program continue.

 <details>